-SOURCE: RESOURCES FOR NON-INDIGENOUS CANADIANS ON RESIDENTIAL SCHOOLS AND COLONIALISM IN CANADA
+SOURCE: RESOURCES FOR NON-INDIGENOUS CANADIANS ON RESIDENTIAL SCHOOLS AND COLONIALISM IN CANADA established by Sir John A. McDonald.
+Duncan Campbell Scott, who managed Residential School systems and policy from 1913 to 1932, notoriously said:

-Treaties with Indigenous Peoples are how Canada came to be.
+Treaties with Indigenous Peoples are how Canada came into existence.
 While Indian Residential Schools were not the direct wish or order of every Canadian, the last school closed in 1996.
-The schools were effectively created to "kill the Indian in the child" under the government established by Sir John A. McDonald.
-Duncan Campbell Scott, who managed Residential School systems and policy from 1913 to 1932, notoriously said:
+The schools were effectively created to "kill the Indian in the child" under the government